Foreign policy of the United States: Foreign intervention

-Empirical studies (see democide) have found that democracies, including the United States, have killed much fewer civilians than dictatorships.
+Empirical studies (see democide) have found that democracies, including the United States, inflict significantly fewer civilian casualties than dictatorships.
 Media may be biased against the U.S. regarding reporting human rights violations.
 Studies have found that The New York Times coverage of worldwide human rights violations predominantly focuses on the human rights violations in nations where there is clear U.S. involvement, while having relatively little coverage of the human rights violations in other nations.
 For example, the bloodiest war in recent time, involving eight nations and killing millions of civilians, was the Second Congo War, which was almost completely ignored by the media.

 Journalists and human rights organizations have been critical of US-led airstrikes and targeted killings by drones which have in some cases resulted in collateral damage of civilian populations.
 In early 2017, the U.S. faced criticism from some scholars, activists and media outlets for dropping 26,171 bombs on seven countries throughout 2016: Syria, Iraq, Afghanistan, Libya, Yemen, Somalia and Pakistan.

 Research on the democratic peace theory has generally found that democracies, including the United States, have not made war on one another.
 There have been U.S. support for coups against some democracies, but for example Spencer R. Weart argues that part of the explanation was the perception, correct or not, that these states were turning into Communist dictatorships.
 Also important was the role of rarely transparent United States government agencies, who sometimes mislead or did not fully implement the decisions of elected civilian leaders.

 Critics from the left cite episodes that undercut leftist governments or showed support for Israel.
 Others cite human rights abuses and violations of international law.
 Critics have charged that the U.S. presidents have used democracy to justify military intervention abroad.
 Critics also point to declassified records which indicate that the CIA under Allen Dulles and the FBI under J. Edgar Hoover aggressively recruited more than 1,000 Nazis, including those responsible for war crimes, to use as spies and informants against the Soviet Union in the Cold War.